 - Makena Beach Park: While the beach has a fine view, many people want a higher vantage point and will climb up Pu’u Ola’i, which is a cinder cone behind Little Beach.
 There is also a dried lava flow ridge that separates Big Beach and Little Beach, and you can get a nice vantage point from here.

 - The Sheraton Maui Resort: Nestled up against Black Rock in Ka’anapali, you have the pools, beach, and great spots from your rooms to watch them!

 - The scenic lookout between mile markers eight and nine on the Honoapililani Highway (Highway 30): The Pacific Whale Foundation has naturalists at this location during whale season to point out the whales and answer any questions you might have!

 Whale Watching from the Sea:

 Obviously, this location is one of the best places to be if you want to get a panoramic picture of a whale tail!
-There are so many whale watching tours and its hard to know which one is for you!
-While this is just a few, these are some of the best that Maui has to offer!
+There are so many whale-watching tours and it’s hard to know which one is for you!
+While these are just a few, these are some of the best that Maui has to offer!

 Best ocean tours to see whales:

-- Sail Trilogy: As an official sponsor of the Whale Sanctuary, this company has the whales best interest in mind.
-They are committed to keeping the whales safe and happy while making sure you having the time of your life!
-These tours are kept small so that everyone gets a front row seat.
-With their incredibly knowledgable naturalists on board, you’ll be privy to fascinating and informative whale facts.
+- Sail Trilogy: As an official sponsor of the Whale Sanctuary, this company has the whales’ best interest in mind.
+They are committed to keeping the whales safe and happy while making sure you have the time of your life!
+These tours are kept small so that everyone gets a front-row seat.
+With their incredibly knowledgeable naturalists on board, you’ll be privy to fascinating and informative whale facts.